 Bad bad bad, but I didn’t know any better.

 How to avoid my mistake?

-Five years on, I’d returned regularly to Koh Samui and I decided it was my duty to man-kind to help well-intentioned people arrive in Thailand with half a clue.
+Five years on, I had returned to Koh Samui regularly and I decided it was my duty to man-kind to help well-intentioned people arrive in Thailand with half a clue.
 In 2008, my blog was born.